marmol-dev/promise-bulk/README.md

 `pnpm add --save pnpm`

+# Documentation

+Detailed information and documentation about this library can be found in [docs](https://tomymolina.github.io/promise-bulk/).

 # Example

 We have the scenario of a comments platform that receives so many comments per second using a REST API.